MadhuraHangargi/madhurahangargi.github.io/README.md

 My site is live at https://madhurahangargi.github.io/
+- FOR LOGIN : USE ANY EMAIL-ID ND PASSWORD: m.
 # ContractManagement
 - A simple frontend-based contract management system built using HTML, CSS, and JavaScript.
 It allows users to create contracts, track their status, and manage the full contract lifecycle from a dashboard with a backend.
 - FOR LOGIN : USE ANY EMAIL-ID ND PASSWORD: m.